petzi53/weblog-notes/content/post/2019/2019-05-31-blog-writing-barriers-to-overcome.md

 description: 'Another year has elapsed since I wrote my last blog entry.
 At first, I thought the problem is only my English.
 But in the meanwhile, I see several other reasons why I do not blog for the new static website(s).'
 draft: no
 ---
+Another year has elapsed since I wrote my last blog entry.
+At first, I thought the problem is only my English.
+But in the meanwhile, I see several other reasons why I do not blog for the new static website(s).

 I will elaborate later on the following thoughts.
 At the moment, I want to list the possible reasons for my blogging abstinence: